 Think property management companies just collect and cash rent checks?
 Think again.

-For an insider’s view into the full range of services that property managers provide, we consulted with three experts: Mike Nelson of Excalibur Homes, Charles Thompson of Specialized Property Management, and Chandler Janger of Suncoast Property Management.
-They explained the many ways a property manager can save you time and money, so you can separate investing from operations.
+For an insider’s view into the full range of services that property managers provide, we consulted with three professionals: Mike Nelson of Excalibur Homes, Charles Thompson of Specialized Property Management, and Chandler Janger of Suncoast Property Management.
+They explained the many ways a property manager can help save you time and money, so you can separate investing from operations.

 Here are some of the top things property managers do for you: